VladShulg/VladShulg/README.md

 # About Me:
 I am a young developer who aspires to become a professional in the field of machine learning. <br>At the moment, I am actively studying ML and have skills in front-end development. <br>I like to learn new things and quickly adapt to changing technologies. <br>Always open to new challenges and opportunities for growth.<br>I often participate in hackathons, have prizes and first places for them.<br>Have 1 scientific work in ML.<br>Hackaton team leader.

-Member of Astrum AI Team (astrum-team.ru)
+Member of Astrum AI Team (https://astrum-team.ru)

 ## Socials: